giamir/react-future/README.md

 ### New context API ✅
 A new version of context that provides a mechanism for a child component (Consumer) to access a value in an ancestor component (Provider).

+### Error Boundaries  ✅
+Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the crashed component tree.